nophead/NopSCADlib/docs/usage.md

 pip install markdown
 ```

-The 7 SEGMENT.TTF from the docs directory is needed for simulating 7 secgments displays and needs to be installed.
+The 7 SEGMENT.TTF from the docs directory is needed for simulating 7 segment displays and needs to be installed.

 ## Installation